Pixel 3A: I 'dumbed' down my phone and didn't last 24 hours

-As I finished cutting and gluing Envelope together to eventually encase my Pixel 3A inside, I was hopeful.
+As I finished cutting and gluing the Envelope together to eventually encase my Pixel 3A, I was hopeful.
 On top of being an average phone user, I've been reviewing and reporting on phones for years.
 To spend time with phones and be paid for it, then turn around and do the exact opposite, would be new for me, and I was amused to embark on it.

-So when Experiments with Google, Google's collection of outside developer projects that it finds interesting, showcased a low-tech project called Envelope that aims to help users decrease phone usage by way of a physical barrier, I was even more curious.
+So when Experiments with Google, Google's collection of outside developer projects, showcased a low-tech project called Envelope that aims to help users decrease phone usage by way of a physical barrier, I was even more curious.
 It required an app (of course), but also just a pair of scissors, some glue and a paper print-out.
 It was created by London-based design studio Special Projects, and it challenged users to temporarily seal away their phones in a paper envelope and, you know, live life or whatever.

 The concept essentially dumbs down a phone (in this case, it only works with the Pixel 3A), so that it only makes and receives calls and tells time.
-Outside of that, a 0.1mm sheet of paper would lie between me and messaging, Chrome, YouTube, Maps, a camera, Instagram and everything else we love our phones for.
+Outside of that, a 0.1mm sheet of paper would lie between me and messaging, Chrome, YouTube, Maps, a camera, Instagram and everything else I love my phone for.

 I planned to last at least 24 hours, with the aim to limit my phone use entirely.
 But as I later realized, I was regrettably underprepared and had to lower my ambitions quickly.